SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 The reason *The Matrix* was cool was because you could read it as allegory for a materialistic society.
 Even if the Wachowski's did not intend for this to be the poetic reading.
 Who has you trapped in the real Matrix?
 You do.
 You and your ego and insatiable desires for material wealth and comforts.
+Agent Smith was, all said and done, a human invention.
 To extract yourself from the real Matrix you want to recognize what truly matters in your life.
 And that'd be love and kindness.
 Waking up from the real Matrix means becoming a more spiritual person.

+In the macroeconomics/political economy, allegory Agent Smith is something like the White Supremacist or Neocon or Christian Fascist (they're not entirely disjoint categories).
+His "religion" is rule of the machines.
+Or not even that, it is rule by Agent Smith, beyond fascism (the nation is sacred) to total monarchy (the King is sacred). ((I always shed a tear for my friends in Thailand at such points in my thought.
+One nation within which a sizeable proportion of citizens still has a very unhealthy attitude to their monarch.))

-These leads to the extension of my allegory: humanity in our times is in fact gripped by the tentacles of an insidious sort of vague ideology.
+This leads to the extension of my allegory: humanity in our times is in fact gripped by the tentacles of an insidious sort of vague ideology.
 I'd call it neoliberalism, but it goes beyond the narrow meaning of that word.
 It extends to the whole plethora of false doctrines in economics, macroeconomics, sociology and politics that tells us human beings are mere animals and incapable of peace.
-The idea is we have to be competitive, this is how we survive, we have to dominate others, and moreover this is bred into us in our DNA... and so forth.
+The idea is we have to be competitive${}^\dagger$, this is how we survive, we have to dominate others, and moreover this is bred into us in our DNA... and so forth.
 I will not belabour the whole blackpill nihilist thesis, there are too many varieties, I'm just sketching the cartoon of the idea.
 However, I do mean to refer to the real world.

+${}^\dagger$Or, more extreme, the idea we do not have any choice in the matter, since we have no free will (the idiocy of Sam Harris, Robert Sapolsky and their like). ((First define "free will" for me bros!))

 It is a pervasive ideology, infecting popular culture and social discourse everywhere, and it is ruinous for the chances of a decent civilization.